Content from Read case data

 Challenge 5: Can you do it?

-• Task: Produce an annotated figure for biweekly_incidence using ggplot2 package.
+• Task: Produce an annotated figure for the biweekly_incidence object using the ggplot2 package.

 Key Points

-• Use incidence2 package to aggregate case data based on a date event, and produce epidemic curves.
+• Use incidence2 package to aggregate case data based on a date event, and other variables to produce epidemic curves.

 • Use ggplot2 package to produce better annotated epicurves.